rohaktiwari/rohaktiwari/README.md

 - 👀 I’m interested in: sleeping
 - 🌱 I’m currently learning: Deep learning
 - 📫 How to reach me: send a follow request to @rohaktiwari on instagram and ill probably respond
-- ⚡ Fun fact: I am chronically online
+- ⚡ Fun fact: I dont know

 <!---
 rohaktiwari/rohaktiwari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.